victorchanglee/SpinVibe/docs/paper.md

-Computational approaches based on density functional theory (DFT) have proven to be valuable for analyzing phonon modes and lattice dynamics in molecular systems.[9]
-Complementarily, multiconfigurational electronic structure methods, such as CASSCF combined with NEVPT2, provide an accurate description of the spin states and their energy splittings, which are essential for modeling qubit performance.[10,11] Integrating these two perspectives into a unified framework for simulating spin--phonon coupling enables a microscopic understanding of the relaxation mechanisms in molecular qubits.
+Computational approaches based on density functional theory (DFT) have proven to be valuable for analyzing phonon modes and lattice dynamics in molecular systems [9].
+Complementarily, multiconfigurational electronic structure methods, such as CASSCF combined with NEVPT2, provide an accurate description of the spin states and their energy splittings, which are essential for modeling qubit performance [10,11].
+Integrating these two perspectives into a unified framework for simulating spin--phonon coupling enables a microscopic understanding of the relaxation mechanisms in molecular qubits.
 Such an approach represents a powerful